YogPanjarale/music-kit/software/README.md

 ## Menu

-Three items, shown on the 128×32 OLED as `SEL/EDIT  n/3  Label`:
+Four items, shown on the 128×32 OLED as `SEL/EDIT  n/4  Label`:

 ### 1. Input — how a pad triggers a note
 - **Capacitive** *(default)* — ESP32 `touchRead()` on the seven pads.
 This is